wrcorcoran/schemaValidationPOC/readme.md

 The following is a proof of concept for a safe, lightweight, and efficient`type` and `interface` validator for unknown (typically, JSON) data.

+**Note**: can easily be modified to work with just specific files/types/etc.

 ### Example Usage:

 1. Store all types in a `types.ts` or `types.tsx` file.
 The directories do not matter as long as they are accessible by your entrypoint.